weizhonzhen/FastApi/README.md

 apidata is api table

-apilog is api log
+apilog is api log action log

+apimap is api map table for xml sql

-apiparam is api param table
+apimapparam is api map sql param

 apitoken is api token